1. Private Governance

 The live probe records only public program IDs, public relay status, and public transaction or receipt references.
 It does not print private keys, viewing keys, UTXO private keys, raw notes, or seed material.

-The live lane checks the Umbra devnet relayer through the PrivateDAO read-node and keeps the exact claim boundary visible: browser clients still need wallet signing, SDK-generated proof account data, UTXO slot data, and relayer polling before a real claim is submitted.
+The live lane reaches Umbra's public relayer endpoint through the PrivateDAO read-node and keeps the exact claim boundary visible: browser clients still need wallet signing, SDK-generated proof account data, UTXO slot data, and relayer polling before a real claim is submitted.
+The upstream hostname is preserved as evidence; the PrivateDAO operating surface remains routed through the Testnet read-node.

 For payment-lane planning, IKA economics matters at runtime: operation pricing, validator incentives, and governance adjustments can affect dWallet lifecycle costs (generation, presign, signing, resharing).
 This route keeps those economics visible to treasury operators before finalizing confidential execution policies.